PartMan7/PS-Client/README.md

 	username: string, // The username you wish to connect to.
 Required parameter. password?: string, // The password for the username you're connecting to.
 Leave this blank if the account is unregistered. server?: string, // The server to which you wish to connect to - defaults to 'sim3.psim.us'. port?: number, // The port on which you're connecting to.
-Defaults to 80. connectionTimeout?: number, // The time, in milliseconds, after which your connection times out.
+Can also be specified in server as `url:port`, in which case leave this field blank. connectionTimeout?: number, // The time, in milliseconds, after which your connection times out.
 Defaults to 20s. loginServer?: string, // The login server.
 Defaults to 'https://play.pokemonshowdown.com/~~showdown/action.php'. avatar?: string | number, // The avatar your Bot will have on connection.
 If not specified, PS will set one randomly.